leomadori/GamesHub/README.md

 ## New Games

-1. **implementing Multiplayer mode:**
+1. **Implementing Multiplayer mode:**
-   - By adding a multiplayer mode would allow players to challenge their friends online or local network, maybe by adding more features which can make the game more competitive and entertaining.
+   - Adding a multiplayer mode would allow players to challenge their friends online or via local network.
+This could include additional features to make the game more competitive and entertaining.

-2. **New cards game and trivia:**
+2. **New Cards Games and Trivia:**
-   - Beginner's Poker: a very simplified version of poker could be fun to play with.
-Adding a simulated version of betting, checking and raising (like in a game of Poker) is also possible.
+   - **Beginner's Poker:** A simplified version of Poker could be fun and easy to learn.
+This version could include simulated actions such as betting, checking, and raising (similar to a real Poker game).
-     - *Disclaimer: Do note that we do not promote irresponsible playing and that our version of “Beginner’s Poker” would not involve real money or gambling.
-The game is intended to be played with the sole purpose of having fun.
-If the player(s) chooses to gamble with real money at any point in the game, it is at their own risk and choice.*
+     - *Disclaimer: Do note that we do not promote irresponsible playing.
+Our version of “Beginner’s Poker” would not involve real money or gambling.
+The game is intended to be played with the sole purpose of entertainment.
+If any player chooses to gamble with real money at any point of the game, it is at their own risk and discretion.*
-   - Memory card game: A simple game to play with friends or alone which can be both fun and skill leveraging.
+   - **Memory card game:** A simple game that can be played solo or with friends, providing both entertainment and an opportunity to enhance memory skills.
-   - Expanded Trivia games: add new genres to our trivia game to expand the set of playable questions.
+   - **Expanded Trivia Games:** Introduce new genres to our trivia game to expand the set of playable topics and questions.

 ## Contribute to our page